po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/04-FormEvents/README.md

-# Password Generator
+# Shopping List

-In this activity, you will use jQuery to create an event listener that will generate a password upon clicking a button.
+In this activity, you will use jQuery to create a shopping that will generate a password upon clicking a button.

 ### Instructions